Biden calls Chinese President Xi Jinping a dictator - ExBulletin

 Biden calls Chinese President Xi Jinping a dictator

-KENTFIELD, CA. President Joe Biden on Tuesday called Chinese President Xi Jinping a dictator, adding that Xi was deeply embarrassed when a Chinese balloon recently veered off course over the United States.
+President Biden, while attending a fundraiser in California on Tuesday, called Chinese President Xi Jinping a dictator.

+The US president also echoed comments about a Chinese spy balloon that drifted across the United States earlier this year, saying Xi was embarrassed the balloon was deflected.

-Biden made the remarks at a fundraiser in California a day after Secretary of State Antony Blinken met Xi on a trip to China aimed at easing tensions between the two countries.
+Reuters reported that Biden made the remarks during a fundraising in californiaa day after Secretary of State Antony Blinken met with the Chinese president in China to ease tensions between the two countries.

-The reason Xi Jinping was so upset when I shot down this balloon with two train cars full of spy equipment was because he didn’t know it was there, Biden said at the fundraiser.

-It is a great embarrassment for dictators.
-When they didn’t know what had happened.
-It wasn’t supposed to go where it was.
-He was deflected, Biden added.
+BIDEN ATTENDS SILICON VALLEY FUNDRAISER HOSTED BY BILLIONAIRE WHO TRAVELED TO JEFFREY EPSTEIN ISLAND

+After his meeting with Xi on Monday, Blinken told reporters the relationship between the United States and China took a “positive step” during her trip, as both agreed on the need to stabilize the relationship.

 |